giubacc/chatterbox/README.md

 It is possible to use a Dockerfile builder image to compile the binary of `chatterbox`.

-Current supported Dockerfile list:

-- `Dockerfile.builder-opensuse`
+- `scripts/Dockerfile.builder`

-To build `chatterbox` with a Dockerfile builder image, your system needs to provide Podman.
+To build `chatterbox` with a Dockerfile builder image, your system needs to provide Podman or Docker.

 To create the `chatterbox` builder image: